 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the dllhost.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-The process known as COM Surrogate belongs to software Microsoft Windows Operating System or COM+ System Applications or Panasonic Document Management or WINS Client or cito or Windows Host Services or TestAOL7Extract by Microsoft (www.microsoft.com) or Noco or apatia chi or Tybee Software.
+The process known as COM Surrogate or C?m Surr?gate or Microsoft Fax Cover Page Editor belongs to software Microsoft Windows Operating System or COM+ System Applications or cito by Microsoft (www.microsoft.com) or apatia chi.

 The dllhost.exe file is a Windows system file.
 The program has no visible window.
 It is a Microsoft signed file.
-Therefore the technical security rating is 3% dangerous; however you should also read the users reviews.
+Therefore the technical security rating is 4% dangerous; however you should also read the user reviews.

 Recommended: Identify dllhost.exe related errors

 Is dllhost.exe a virus?
 No, it is not.
 The true dllhost.exe file is a safe Microsoft Windows system process, called "COM Surrogate".

 However, writers of malware programs, such as viruses, worms, and Trojans deliberately give their processes the same file name to escape detection.
 Viruses with the same file name are such as WORM_INJECT.OB or WORM_VB.GZP (detected by TrendMicro), and W32.SillyFDC or W32.Fontra (detected by Symantec).

 To ensure that no rogue dllhost.exe is running on your PC, click here to run a Free Malware Scan.